yangzhares/mantl/docs/kafka.md

         message two

-_Note: If you have each of the above commands (producer and consumer) running in a different terminal then you should be able to type messages into the producer terminal and see them appear in the consumer terminal._
+_Note: If you have each of the above commands (producer and consumer) running in a different terminal then you should be able to type messages into the producer terminal and observe them appear in the consumer terminal._